AnantKamat12/Video_Cloud/README.md

 ## Contributing

-Yes We want to add delete video options and
+Yes We want to add delete video options and...

 ## License